AnanyaSingh2406/yolo-streamlit-detection-tracking/internship-docs/progress/Week1-progress.md

 *   Moved earlier research files (like `AparSoft_Report.md`) into these new folders using the Mac terminal.

 ### 2. Technical Audit of the YOLO-Streamlit App
-*   Performed a deep dive into the `app.py` and `README.md` files to understand how the Streamlit web interface communicates with the YOLO AI model.
+*   Performed a deep dive into the `README.md` file to understand how the Streamlit web interface communicates with the YOLO AI model.
-*   Analyzed how the current app handles object tracking to identify potential areas for speed or accuracy improvements.
 *   Developed a list of ideas for making the website more user-friendly and adding more detailed tracking metrics.

 ---